 If you shoot with a camera which is not a high ISO demon (Sony a7S) then a noise reduction plug-in may be for you.

-How to Reduce Noise in an Image Shot at a High ISO with the Detail Panel in Lightroom 4
+How to Reduce Noise in an Image Shot at a High ISO with the Detail Panel

 When shooting at a high ISO, we are bound to get a significant amount of grain in our images.
 High amount of grain decreases the image quality and the image will not look good when printed out.
 In this article, we will use the Noise Reduction settings in the Detail Panel to turn a grainy image into a quality image that can be printed.